-For a permanent place within iCollege non-statemented learners are referred to the iCollege via PPP (Pupil Placement Panel adhering to the In-Year Fair Access Protocol) for learners with a Statement of EHC Plan this is done following an Annual Review.
+For a permanent place within iCollege pupils without an EHCP are referred to the iCollege via PPP (Pupil Placement Panel adhering to the In-Year Fair Access Protocol) for learners with an EHC Plan this is done following an Annual Review.
 Once this process has been completed learners are invited in for an interview which involves an informal chat with a Lead Teacher to discuss the transition to the iCollege and to complete any paperwork necessary.
-As well as visits to the school to build confidence we also hold team building events to allow new learners to get to know each other and to also familiarise themselves with key staff members.
+As well as visits to the school to build confidence we also hold transition events to allow new learners to get to know each other and to also familiarise themselves with key staff members.

 For short term packages learners are referred to iCollege by their mainstream school with information regarding the need and associated outcomes required.
 They remain on dual-roll whilst with the unit and Lead Teachers liaise with the referring school to feedback on progress – social, emotional and/or academic.